 I have the greatest job in the world.
 I get to work directly with successful business people and exciting high tech startup companies.
 I unite both to create incredible companies that will someday be household names and create wealth.
 Sure, the hours are long, it is expensive, and financially risky.
 But, at the end of the day, I know we are making a difference in the world.
 Want to join us?

 Why do we do this?

 We can’t help ourselves.
 We love breathing life into startup companies.
 They are the bedrock of our economy and the source of innovation in the world today.
 Without entrepreneurs and investors willing to share risk collaboratively by creating great companies, our way of life would collapse.
 This is the true job creation engine of our economy and the best performing asset class in the market year after year after year.

 What do we do?

-- We aggregate exciting dealflow across the nation and over many industries for science and technology enabled startup companies.
+- We aggregate exciting dealflow across the Heartland and over many industries for science and technology enabled startup companies.

 - We unite great minds and aggregate capital to validate and invest in innovative business models by outstanding entrepreneurs.